metalama/website/applications/command.md

 keywords: "WPF command implementation, ICommand, CanExecute, Metalama.Patterns.Wpf, boilerplate code, command automation"
 ---

+{: .intro }
 One of the [best practices](https://metalama.net/blog/wpf-best-practices-2024) in WPF is to implement the logic behind buttons and menu items as a Command (`ICommand`) instead of a simple event handler.
-This keeps the command logic separate from the UI code, achieving a better separation of concerns.
-It also allows the button or menu item to render itself as grayed out when the command is not available, thanks to `CanExecute`.

-The implementation of WPF commands requires some redundant code, especially to integrate the `CanExecute` logic.
+However, WPF commands requires some redundant code, especially to integrate the `CanExecute` logic.

+{: .intro }
 The [Command](https://doc.metalama.net/patterns/wpf/command) aspect of the `Metalama.Patterns.Wpf` open-source package solves this problem by automatically generating the plumbing code.
-It integrates with the [Observable](https://doc.metalama.net/patterns/observability) aspect to provide support for the `CanExecute` logic.

 {: .note }
 `Metalama.Patterns.Wpf` is a production-ready, professionally-supported and open-source aspect library. <i class="supported no-tooltip"></i>

 {: .note }
-Available for WPF only
+Available for WPF only.

+## Benefits

+* **Boost your productivity**.
+Minimize boilerplate code to implement ICommand properties.
+* **Keep your code clean and concise**.
+Your business logic is easier to read and less entangled.
+* **Reduce human errors**.
+Eliminate repetitive code that is prone to mistakes.
+* **Improve maintainability**.
+Keep your codebase clean and easier to understand.
+* **Seamless integration**.
+Works with existing WPF projects without requiring major refactoring.

+## Features

+* Idiomatically C#: Metalama works _with_ your code, not against it.
+* Supports simple, parameterized, async, and background commands.
+* Integrates with the `[Observable]` aspect to handle the `CanExecute` functionality without boilerplate.

 ## Example